skip to Main Content

 Complaints Procedure: Students & Students

-This policy is to provide a system which allows students participating in BCFE courses to make complaints in respect of students who are also attending BCFE.
+This policy is to provide a system which allows students participating in college courses to make complaints in respect of students who are also attending the college.
 The purpose of this policy is to establish a protocol for dealing with complaints.
-It is BCFE’s policy to keep a record of all complaints received for a fixed period, in accordance with City of Dublin Record Retention Schedule, and to endeavour to respond to complaints as quickly as possible.
-This procedure applies to all students in BCFE.
+It is the college’s policy to keep a record of all complaints received for a fixed period, in accordance with City of Dublin Record Retention Schedule, and to endeavour to respond to complaints as quickly as possible.
+This procedure applies to all students in the college.

 Students at Computer